Harvey C. Barnum Jr.: Later life

 Upon retirement Barnum served as the Principal Director, Drug Enforcement Policy, Office of the Secretary of Defense.
 He also served as past president of the Congressional Medal of Honor Society.
 Barnum then served as Deputy Assistant Secretary of the Navy for Reserve Affairs, a position he held from July 23, 2001, to January 20, 2008.

 Barnum currently serves on the Segs4Vets and on the Pentagon Federal Credit Union Advisory Board.
 He also serves on the Board of Directors for the Marine Corps Law Enforcement Foundation MCLEF.org, the Americans in Wartime Museum and Medifast.
 He is also on the board of advisors of the Code of Support Foundation, a nonprofit military services organization.

 Barnum received several awards throughout his career to include: Connecticut Man of the Year' 67, Honorary Legum Doctorem St Anselm College; Rotary Paul Harris Fellow; Abe Pollin Leadership Award '03, Marine Corps League "Iron Mike" Award; and Military Order of the Carabao Distinguished Service Award.

+Barnum with his wife Martha Hill at Naval Station Norfolk following the arrival of the USS Harvey C. Barnum Jr. at the port.

 Barnum is a member of the Ancient and Honorable Artillery Company of Massachusetts.

+Barnum posed for a photo with his wife Martha Hill, the ship’s sponsor, following the arrival of the USS Harvey C. Barnum Jr. (DDG-124) at its homeport of Naval Station Norfolk, Virginia, the US Navy Arleigh Burke-class destroyer named after him.